 Foundations of quantum theory is concerned with identifying and formalizing the counter-intuitive features of quantum theory (such as non-locality and contextuality), and, more generally, in unravelling its implications for our conception of physical reality.

 Foundations of inference is concerned with the systematic development of mathematical tools that formalize the process of making reasonable inferences from limited information, and with developing an understanding of the conceptual foundations, interrelations, and domains of validity of existing tools (such as Bayesian inference and the Principle of Maximum Entropy).

-High Energy Physics Professors Alam and Ernst
+High Energy Physics Professors Alam, Ernst and Jain

 The high energy research group is a federally funded and active member of the ATLAS collaboration at CERN's Large Hadron Collider.
 Current work involves Higgs searches, Trigger software and Algorithms, and Muon reconstruction software.

 The Earle group uses high field Electron Paramagnetic Resonance (EPR) to study the structure and dynamics of natural and artificial spin probes in systems of biophysical and chemicophysical interest.
 High field EPR can provide enhanced resolution of structural features analogously to high field Nuclear Magnetic Resonance (NMR).
 The Earle group has an active and ongoing collaboration with the ACERT National Research Resources Center at Cornell University.

 The Center for X-Ray Optics was founded by Professor Emeritus Walter Gibson in 1990 to investigate the science and technology of the newly invented Kumakhov poycapillary optics.